jonathan-bender/scaling-octo-telegram/README.md

 Row step = 0.001 mm
 Y velocity = 1.0000 mm/s

-Note: while the reading file should contain a "row" number, this program only supports readings of a single row.
+Note: while the reading file should contain a "Row number", this program only supports readings of a single row.

 ## Usage